Direct Data-Driven Predictive Control for a Three-dimensional Cable-Driven Soft Robotic Arm: EXPERIMENTS

 \subsection{Trajectory tracking control}

 In this experiment, the arm was tasked to track a circular trajectory in task space.
 The reference trajectory was defined as a circle of radius $r$, discretized into a sequence of waypoints.
 For the baseline, control inputs were computed directly from the geometric model.
 For DeePC, the control inputs were constrained to $u \in [0,90]$, with $T_{\mathrm{ini}} = 20$ and $N = 30$.
-The weighting matrices were set to $Q = 10 \cdot I_{2 \times 2}$ and $R = 2 \times 10^{-3}$, while the regularization parameters were chosen as $\lambda_g = 300$ and $\lambda_y = 1,000$.
+The weighting matrices were set to $Q = 10 \cdot I_{3 \times 3}$ and $R = 2 \times 10^{-3} \cdot I_{3 \times 3}$, while the regularization parameters were chosen as $\lambda_g = 300$ and $\lambda_y = 1,000$.

 For comparison, we implemented a baseline model-based controller derived from the constant-curvature assumption \cite{qi2024design}.
 In this framework, the relationship between the backbone curvature of the arm and the cable length is expressed through idealized geometric relations.
-Specifically, for the $i$-th cable in a section:
+Specifically, let $\kappa_{c,i}$ and $R_{c,i}$ denote the curvature and radius of curvature of the $i$-th cable, respectively, and let $l_i$ denote its length.
+For the $i$-th cable in a section:

 where $d_i$ represents the distance between the incident point of the $i$-th cable and the neutral plane, $\kappa_b$ is the backbone curvature, and $L$ is the segment length.